 To make sure everyone in your group is using the same software in your Jupyter or RStudio analysis, you can use a custom Docker Image or a startup script to standardize a custom environment.
 This article details two ways to standardize a custom environment: with a custom Docker image or a startup script.

-You want to ensure all colleagues are using the exact same software and computational environment, even if If you can't use one of the pre-configured application environments.
+You want to ensure all colleagues are using the exact same software and computational environment, even if you can't use a preconfigured application environment.
 You can do this - and make sure everyone gets the same analysis results - by using the same Docker image or startup script.

 You don't have to spend time (and $$) running setup code to install what's needed for your analysis every time you create a new Jupyter Cloud Environment.

 Customizing the application configuration simplifies and standardizes the setup needed to run an application.

 Custom Docker containers and startup scripts put you in control of your chosen version of programming languages and packages.
 Recording the image URL within the notebook you wish to share is a quick and easy way to spin up and share an identical environment, ensuring that colleagues get the same results.

 To learn more about developing and using custom Docker images in Terra, see these articles on working with containers/Docker.
 Note: You can also use a custom environment to revert to a previous version of the preconfigured environments.

 Set a custom environment with a Custom Docker Image

 1. Select Custom Environment from the Application Configuration drop-down menu.

 2. Input the container image, using the format <image name>:<tag>.